History of the Chevrolet Malibu

-The Malibu was first introduced in 1964, but was actually just a trim level of the Chevrolet Chevelle for over a decade.
-It wouldn’t be until 1978 that the Malibu would become its own model.
-The Malibu would run as its own nameplate for only five years before going on hiatus that would last 14 years.
+The Malibu was first introduced in 1964 as a trim level of the Chevrolet Chevelle and existed as such for over a decade.
+It wasn’t until 1978 that the Malibu became its own model.
+The Malibu ran as its own nameplate for only 5 years before going on a hiatus that would last 14 years.
 Chevy finally reintroduced the Malibu in 1997, and it has been in constant production ever since.

 In 1978, the Malibu had a design that mirrored many cars of that time period.
 It featured a boxy shape and a long hood.
 The model was available as a two-door coupe, a four-door sedan, and a five-door station wagon.
 When the Malibu was reintroduced in 1997 in its fifth generation, Chevy ditched the coupe and station wagon options and exclusively sold the car as a four-door sedan.

 The Malibu entered its sixth generation in 2004 and was briefly offered as a station wagon once again.
 However, this did not last long, as by the time the vehicle entered its seventh generation in 2008, it was back to the four-door sedan as the only option.
 Throughout the next 5 years, the Malibu was offered with a handful of engines, ranging from an efficient 2.4-liter inline four-cylinder to a more robust 3.6-liter V6.